kubernetes-sigs/kubebuilder/DESIGN.md

   tend to be brittle and gradually become more complicated over time (e.g. fake client implementations tend to grow into poorly-written, incomplete API servers).
-Recording of actions tends to lead to brittle tests that requiring changing during refactors.
+Recording of actions tends to lead to brittle tests that requires changes during refactors.
 Instead, test that the end desired state is correct.
 Test the way the world should be, without caring how it got there, and provide easy ways to set up the real components so that mocks aren't required.